cibernox/ember-text-measurer/README.md

 This addon just provides a service that you can inject wherever you need.

-The service for now has two methods:
+The service for now has three methods:

 * `width(string, font = null)` will return the width of the text with the given font information.